 - Our wealth of experience acting in claims against a wide-range of professionals

 - Our unique insight into the defence of claims for surveyor negligence

 - Our commitment to providing a client-centric service as part of our core values

 - Our innovative and highly efficient service provision

 we ensure that our clients achieve better results for substantial claims, time and again.

 Like the term ‘accountant’, the terms ‘surveyor’ and ‘valuer’ are unrestricted and cover a multitude of activities and specialisms.
 However, many of the professionals practising in these disciplines are members of the Royal Institute of Chartered Surveyors (RICS), which means that not only are they subject to significant regulatory oversight, but they are also required to carry insurance to cover any claims made against them for professional negligence.

-Many of the claims made against negligent surveyors relate to the valuation of property and land, where it is often stated that such valuations are an art and not a science.
-While there is certainly some truth in this, valuers and surveyors must still act with reasonable skill and care and in accordance with the practices and competencies of their fellow professionals.
+Many of the claims for surveyor negligence relate to the valuation of property and land, where such valuations are often considered to be an art and not a science.
+While there is certainly some truth in this, surveyors and valuers must still act with reasonable skill and care and in accordance with the practices and competencies of their fellow professionals.
 If they do not and loss results, they can expect to be held liable to compensate their clients.

-Some common mistakes that can give rise to successful claims against surveyors and valuers are:
+Some common mistakes that can give rise to claims for surveyor negligence are: